Rootly-AI-Lab/EventOrOutage/README.md

 - Integration in data from logging tools such as Loggly, Splunk to analyze traffic anomalies

 ## About the Rootly AI Lab
-This project was developred by the Rootly AI Lab.
+This project was developed by the Rootly AI Lab.
 The AI Lab is a fellow-led program designed to redefine reliability and system operations.
 We develop innovative prototypes, create open-source tools, and produce research reports we share with the community.
 ![Rootly AI logo](Rootly_AI_Logo_White.png)